+Practices that ensure the safety of pupils and staff during the ongoing Covid 19 Pandemic

+- An approach that takes into account teacher workload.
+Department for Education's research into teacher workload has highlighted written marking as a key contributing factor to workload.

-- Practices that ensure the safety of pupils and staff during the ongoing Covid 19 Pandemic - A research based approach.
-This policy is based on research carried out by Clare Sealy and St Mathias Primary School published by 'Third Space Learning'.
+- A research based approach.
+This policy is based on the EEF guidance report 'Teacher Feedback to improve pupil Learning and on research carried out by Clare Sealy and St Mathias Primary School published by 'Third Space Learning'.
 Research surrounding effective feedback and the workload implications of written marking, as well as research from cognitive science regarding the fragility of new learning.
 Our policy is underpinned by the evidence of best practice from the Education Endowment Foundation and other expert organisations.
-The Education Endowment Foundation and other expert organisations.
-The Education Endowment Foundation research shows that effective feedback should:
+The Education Endowment Foundation research states that feedback can:

+- Focus on different content;

+- Be delivered in different methods:

+- Be directed to different people; and

+- Be delivered at different times.